mhvk/baseband/docs/baseband/mark4/index.rst

     >>> from baseband import mark4
     >>> from baseband.data import SAMPLE_MARK4

-Opening in Mark 4 file with :func:`~baseband.mark4.open` in binary mode provides a normal file reader but extended with methods to read a :class:`~baseband.mark4.Mark4Frame`.
+Opening a Mark 4 file with :func:`~baseband.mark4.open` in binary mode provides a normal file reader but extended with methods to read a :class:`~baseband.mark4.Mark4Frame`.
 Mark 4 data files generally do not start (or end) at a frame boundary, so in binary mode one has to seek the first frame